libnano/libnano/README.md

 * `seqsearch`: search sequences for features like restriction sites or "submers" (kmers with 0 or more mismatches to a subsequence in the target)

-## Development Features:

-* Build derivative Cython modules with libnano using `libnano.includes()` in your include_dir in `distutils.core.setup`
-* incorporates a [cymem](https://github.com/syllog1sm/cymem) derivative to help with memory management.
-Adds some features like taking ownership of memory to help get you in trouble :-)
-* use `cynja` to do templating in Cython

 ## Building libnano: